flyntwp/flynt/Components/FeaturePasswordForm/README.md

-# Password Form (Flynt Feature)
+# Feature Password Form

-Twig Version of the default WordPress password form.
+Twig version of the default WordPress password form.

-Customize the template, add styles and scripts to your liking.

-## Note

-WordPress suggests to change the password form by hooking into `the_password_form` ([Using Password Protection](https://codex.wordpress.org/Using_Password_Protection#Password_Form_Text)).
-This is done here as well.
+It's done by hooking into `the_password_form`, [as suggested by WordPress](https://wordpress.org/support/article/using-password-protection/#password-form-text).
 However, when you do this you will not have a reference to the post id that was potentially passed to `get_the_password_form`.